Classical route to ergodicity and scarring in collective quantum systems: Dynamical systems and chaos

 This is the most secular method to quantify the degree of chaos in dynamical systems and its practical computation can be done using different numerical techniques \cite{Lauterborn1990}.
 However, in recent years, different theoretical frameworks have been introduced to serve this purpose, particularly in many-particle systems, which we will discuss in the later part of this review.

 In the absence of the constraints imposed by the conserved quantities, the dynamical system can explore the available volume of phase space, leading to the `phase space mixing'.
 Such dynamical behavior is believed to be responsible for ergodicity, which serves as one of the basic pillars of statistical mechanics.
-Although the connection between chaos and ergodicity is not straightforward and well established, it is however a mathematically involved topic, for which we refer the interested readers to Refs.~\cite{Sinai-book, Cornfield-book, Halmos-book}.
+Ergodicity for a classical system is a well defined concept, according to which, the system traverses over all the possible configurations of the phase space when given enough time \cite{Ruelle1985}.
+Consequently, the time average of a thermodynamic quantity becomes equivalent to its ensemble average over an appropriate phase space distribution.
+Although the connection between chaos and ergodicity is not straightforward and well established, it is however a mathematically involved topic, for which we refer the interested readers to Refs.\cite{Sinai-book, Cornfield-book, Halmos-book}.
 We would like to point out that, there are certain cases in which the system explores the phase space over time, however without the exponential sensitivity on initial perturbation i.e. $\lambda_{\rm L}=0$.
-This class of dynamical systems neither belongs to regular nor to chaotic systems, they are known as strange non-chaotic attractors, which exhibit fractal structures and can be found in quasiperiodically driven systems with incommensurate frequencies \cite{Pikovsky1994, Orland1988, Pikovsky1996, Lebowitz1992, Geisel1990, Ramaswamy2010, Ott1990}.
+This class of dynamical systems neither belongs to regular nor to chaotic systems, they are known as strange non-chaotic attractors, which exhibit fractal structures and can be found in quasi-periodically driven systems with incommensurate frequencies \cite{Pikovsky1994, Orland1988, Pikovsky1996, Lebowitz1992, Geisel1990, Ramaswamy2010, Ott1990}.
 Such a dynamical behavior can have a great impact on the ergodicity of a system in the presence of interaction \cite{Potter2018, Ray-quasi-Floquet, Nandy2017, Nandy2018, Sen2019}, which we will also see in different contexts as we proceed further in this review.